privacy-tech-lab/gpc-web-crawler/README.md

 GPC web crawler code.
 The GPC Web crawler is developed and maintained by the [OptMeowt team](https://github.com/privacy-tech-lab/gpc-optmeowt#optmeowt-).

 ## 1. Selenium Optmeowt Crawler

-Selenium Optmeowt Crawler is a crawler for analysis functionality of [OptMeowt](https://github.com/privacy-tech-lab/gpc-web-crawler) deployed in Google Cloud Run.
+Selenium Optmeowt Crawler is a crawler for analysis functionality of [OptMeowt](https://github.com/privacy-tech-lab/gpc-web-crawler).
 It automatically runs [OptMeowt Analysis mode](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only) on all the given sites of the input csv file in Firefox.
-The crawler is implemented using [Selenium](https://www.selenium.dev/), [docker](https://www.docker.com/) and [Google Cloud](https://cloud.google.com/).
+The crawler is implemented using [Selenium](https://www.selenium.dev/).

 ## 2. Development

 1. Clone this repo locally or download a zipped copy and unzip it.
 2. Navigate to the root directory of selenium-optmeowt-crawler in terminal by running: